jadmouhib21-sys/Fire_Smoke_YOLO/README.md

 List of dependencies of python are given in `requirements.txt`.
 Google colab provides several scientific python packages along with PyTorch and GPU access.

-## Dataset

-Image data set is not included in this repository due to some reasons related to size and distribution of the data set.
-For more details, see `data/README.md`.

 ## Reproducibility Notes